MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-data-overview.md

 ---
 # Data integrations overview

-[Data ingestion](ingest-data-overview.md) Data ingestion is the process used to load data from one or more sources into Azure Data Explorer.
+[Data ingestion](ingest-data-overview.md) is the process used to load data from one or more sources into Azure Data Explorer.
 Once ingested, the data becomes available for [query](kusto/query/index.md).
 Azure Data Explorer provides several connectors for data ingestion.

 Use the following filters to see other connectors, tools, and integrations are available for your use case.